AndrewDucDanhDo/Information_System_Development_Methodologies/REPORT.md

 Functional Requirements
 --------|
 The system matches the relationship managers and customers based on the RM's performance, profiles and product knowledge.
-The system stores the user's profile information into a database.
 The system has Profiler Tool that creates profiles for the RM and customers.
 The system produces a questionnaire and skill matrix of the RMs.
-The system gneerates guidelines and a script to assist RMs with their customer service.
+The system generates targetlist, guidelines and a script to assist RMs with their customer service.
-The system generates a target list of suitable customers for the RM to call.
-The system has a call routing and distribution routine that minimises inbound call costs by reduing per-call handling time.
 The system generates a priority-based score for customers in which higher customer scores are served first.
 The system has an Interactive Voice Response unit that automatically prompts the user for information while they are waiting in a queue.